Rarotonga, 2010

 (a) Background

-ODSP has a separate way of calculating budgetary requirements where the recipient "receives board and lodging from the same source" [Reg s.33(1)] (as opposed to "renters and owners", discussed above).
+ODSP has a separate way of calculating budgetary requirements where the recipient "receives board and lodging from the same source" [General Reg s.33(1)] as opposed to "renters and owners" (discussed above).
+At common law, a "boarder" is a licensee who gets a room and meals (although technically it could mean just meals), while a "lodger" just gets a room.

 (b) ODSP Misinterpretation

-However ODSP - and welfare - tend to treat ANY situation where food is provided by the landlord under these rules - EVEN THOUGH the underlying legal relationship is one of tenancy - not license.
-Thus a recipient living in a full tenancy (ie. a conventional apartment with exclusive possession), and also getting meals included in the arrangement - is typically wrongly assessed under the "boarder/lodger" rules.
-These situations arise sometimes when older parents allow their adult son or daughter to reside in a separate self-contained apartment - attached or close to the main family home (eg. a basement apartment) - with parents providing meals for their disabled offspring.
+ODSP (and welfare) tend to treat any situation where food is provided by the landlord under these s.33(1) 'boarder and lodger' rules - even though the underlying legal relationship may be one of tenancy - not license.
+Thus, for example, a recipient living in a full tenancy (ie. a conventional apartment with exclusive possession), but also getting meals included in the arrangement - will be wrongly assessed under the less-beneficial "boarder/lodger" rules.
+These situations arise sometimes when older parents allow their adult child/ren to reside in a separate self-contained apartment - attached or close to the main family home (eg. a basement apartment) - with parents providing meals to their disabled offspring.

 (c) Budgetary Requirements Calculation